Dosing 101: 18g vs 20g Baskets – Which One to Use?

 Headspace: Why It Matters

-Headspace is the gap between your tamped coffee puck and the shower screen.
+Headspace is the gap between tamped coffee puck and shower screen.
 It affects:

-- Water distribution: Proper space allows water to spread evenly before hitting the puck
+- Water distribution: Proper space lets water spread evenly before hitting puck

 - Extraction evenness: No headspace = puck touches screen = channeling

-- Cleaning: Stuck pucks are harder to knock out
+- Cleaning: Stuck pucks are a nightmare to knock out

 Checking Your Headspace

-After tamping, insert the portafilter without locking in.
+After tamping, insert portafilter without locking in.
 Remove it and check:

 - Good: Slight impression from screen, even marks